-On February 8, 2021, the Company filed a shelf registration statement on Form S-3 with the SEC.
-The shelf registration statement allows the Company to sell from time-to-time up to \$200.0 million of common stock, preferred stock, debt securities, warrants or units comprised of any combination of these securities, for its own account in one or more offerings.
+On May 6, 2022, the Company filed a shelf registration statement on Form S-3 with the SEC.
+The shelf registration statement allows the Company to sell from time-to-time up to \$300.0 million of common stock, preferred stock, debt securities, warrants or units comprised of any combination of these securities, for its own account in one or more offerings.
 The terms of any offering under the shelf registration statement will be established at the time of such offering and will be described in a prospectus supplement filed with the SEC prior to the completion of any such offering.

-Additionally, on February 8, 2021, pursuant to the Form S-3, the Company entered into a Sales Agreement (the "Sales Agreement") with SVB Leerink LLC ("SVB Leerink"), pursuant to which the Company may issue and sell, from time to time, shares of its common stock having an aggregate offering price of up to \$75.0 million through SVB Leerink as the sales agent.
-As of December 31, 2021, the Company sold 3,954,900 shares of common stock under the Sales Agreement with offering prices ranging between \$9.25 and \$10.30 per share for net proceeds of approximately \$38.0 million.
+Additionally, on May 6, 2022, pursuant to the Form S-3, the Company entered into a Sales Agreement (the "Sales Agreement") with Guggenheim Securities, LLC ("Guggenheim Securities"), pursuant to which the Company may issue and sell, from time to time, shares of its common stock having an aggregate offering price of up to \$75.0 million through Guggenheim Securities, as the sales agent.
+As of December 31, 2022, no shares have been sold under the Sales Agreement.